To access your official course details for the year you started your degree, please visit the handbook

 To complete the Master of Data Analytics, students must attain 16 credit points.
 Most units (think of units as ‘subjects’) are equal to 1 credit point.
 So that means in order to gain 16 credit points, you’ll need to study 16 units (AKA ‘subjects’) over your entire degree.
 Most students choose to study 4 units per trimester, and usually undertake two trimesters each year.

+* Core foundation units for students entering with a degree from a different discipline.
 Students who are entering with a related academic/professional background may be eligible for credit transfer and recognition for up to 4 of the foundation units.
 Please contact your course advisor for more detailed information.

 Year 1 - Trimester 1

 Year 1 - Trimester 2

 Year 2 - Trimester 2

 Four (4) credit points of project/thesis/placement units from the list below:

 2 additional level 7 SIT/MIS-coded elective units.

 *Students undertaking this unit must have successfully completed STP710 Introduction to Work Placements (0 credit point)